splorp/npds-tracker-server/readme.md

 ## Page Template Tag Syntax

 The [HTML page template](#pagetemplate) can be customized using the following pseudo-SGML tags to insert information into the page.
+Note that some tag names have changed in current releases of the tracker and are not backwards compatible.

 `<hit-counter/>` — The number of page views since the tracker was restarted